ThatTilux/pyTECController/README.md

 For the TECs, the ETX11-12-F1-4040-TA-RT-W6 model is used.
 For the PID control boards, the TEC-1161-10A-PT100-PIN model is used.

 ## Features
-This application has features two modes of controlling the TECs:
+This application features two modes of controlling the TECs:
 1. **Temperature Control Mode**
       - Users can manually set a target temperature for each plate independently.
 2. **Sequence Mode**